Leasing vs Finance: What’s the Difference and Which is Better?

 Personal contract purchase (PCP)

-PCP finance deals often have low deposits as well as flexible repayment terms with low monthly repayments.
-You can choose to own the car at the end of the finance term, in which case you’ll make one final balloon payment, or can hand the car back to the dealer.
+You can choose to own the car at the end of the finance term, in which case you’ll make one final payment.
+This lump sum is known as the balloon payment, often much larger than your other monthly payments.
+If you don’t make the final balloon payment, you can simply hand the car back to the dealer with the option of upgrading to another new car.

 Personal contract hire (PCH)